NGO Management Internship in Peru

 TASKS & REQUIreMENTS

-Your day-to-day will vary hugely depending on what projects are in operation when you join.
-In whatever case though, interns will work under guidance from supervisors assisting teaching languages, managing finances, contributing to social media, and managing projects like reforestation sites, permaculture gardens, dry toilet units, and more.
+Your day-to-day as an NGO Management intern will vary hugely depending on what projects are in operation when you join.
+In whatever case, interns will work alongside the local team assisting in managing projects like reforestation sites, permaculture gardens, dry toilet units, and more – while contribtuing to and documenting the daily project work, including conservation and education.

 Responsibilities